 services: - memcached

-Memcached uses stock configuration and binds to localhost.
+Memcached uses the default configuration and binds to localhost.

 services: - redis-server

-Redis uses stock configuration and is available on localhost.
+Redis uses the default configuration and is available on localhost.

 services: - cassandra

-Cassandra is provided via Datastax Community Edition and uses stock configuration (available on 127.0.0.1).
+Cassandra is provided by Datastax Community Edition and uses the default configuration.
+It is available on 127.0.0.1.

 services: - neo4j

-Neo4J Server uses default configuration (localhost, port 7474).
+Neo4J Server uses default configuration and binds to localhost on port 7474.

 services: - elasticsearch

-When ElasticSearch is started, you may see a mangled message such as this:
+When ElasticSearch starts, you may see a truncated error message such as:

 $ sudo service elasticsearch start * Starting ElasticSearch Server ission denied on key 'vm.max_map_count'

-Now you use the "DB" environment variable to specify the name of the database configuration you want to use.
-Locally, you would run this as:
+DB environment variable to specify the name of the database configuration.
+Locally you would run:

-On Travis CI you want to create a matrix of three builds each having the
+On Travis CI you want to create a build matrix of three builds each having the

 Then you can use those values in a

-before_script) step or more to set up each database.
+before_script) step to set up each database.
 For example:

 before_script: - sh -c "if [ '$DB' = 'pgsql' ]; then psql -c 'DROP DATABASE IF EXISTS doctrine_tests;' -U postgres; fi" - sh -c "if [ '$DB' = 'pgsql' ]; then psql -c 'DROP DATABASE IF EXISTS doctrine_tests_tmp;' -U postgres; fi" - sh -c "if [ '$DB' = 'pgsql' ]; then psql -c 'create database doctrine_tests;' -U postgres; fi" - sh -c "if [ '$DB' = 'pgsql' ]; then psql -c 'create database doctrine_tests_tmp;' -U postgres; fi" - sh -c "if [ '$DB' = 'mysql' ]; then mysql -e 'create database IF NOT EXISTS doctrine_tests_tmp;create database IF NOT EXISTS doctrine_tests;'; fi"

-Note: Travis CI does not have any special support for these variables, it just creates three builds with different exported values.
-It is up to your
+Travis CI does not have any special support for these variables, it just creates three builds with different exported values.
+It is up to your build script and

 For a real example, see doctrine/doctrine2 .travis.yml.

-Another approach that is Ruby-specific is put all database configurations in one YAML file, like ActiveRecord does:
+Another approach is put all database configuration in one YAML file (

 Then, in your test suite, read that data into a configurations hash: